Military and Veterans

 West Slope VA Counselor

-In the letter we wrote: "Colorado's veteran population will continue to grow in the coming years, with many recruits returning to their rural home counties.
+In the letter I wrote: "Colorado's veteran population will continue to grow in the coming years, with many recruits returning to their rural home counties.
 Notably, three of the four Colorado counties with the highest recruitment are on the Western Slope: San Juan, Dolores and Mesa Counties, which are also among the least populous counties in the state.
 Furthermore, statistics demonstrate that the veteran population with the greatest need for VA services resides in rural Colorado. … Placing a permanent VA benefits counselor on the West Slope is a low-cost, commonsense move that would save significant money and travel time for thousands of Colorado veterans.
 We urge you to give this matter the highest priority, and we look forward to working with you to ensure veterans in rural Colorado have improved access to the quality VA services available in metro areas."
 Read more here.

 Two-thirds of all veterans who file disability claims with the Department of Veterans Affairs (VA) must wait longer than 125 days to receive their benefits, and for those filing a first time claim for disability the average wait is nearly a year.
 Constituents in my district have contacted my office in sheer exasperation by the lack of response and endless delays by the VA in processing their claims.